About Longridge Alpacas

 My name is Anthony, I am the proprietor of Longridge Alpacas and have been since January 2021.

-I'll start by telling you a little bit about me and how I came to be in this position!
+I'll start by telling you a little bit about us and how we came to be in this position!

-Prior to moving to Goosnargh I lived in the Fylde area of Lancashire.
-I worked full-time as a registered nurse and also ran a successful not for profit business called seriously.hooked.up.
-My business brings people who have a love of yarn crafts (knitting / crochet / weaving / macrame etc) together for social events including workshops, knit & natter sessions, day trips and even yarn craft based weekends away.
-One of our day trips included a visit to an alpaca farm and that is when I fell in love with these wonderful animals.
-So when I moved to Goosnargh I joined some local facebook groups and that is where I learned that Longridge Alpacas were recruiting new volunteers.
-So back in April 2019 I applied to become a volunteer and have not looked back since!
+Prior to moving to Goosnargh we lived in the Fylde area of Lancashire.
+Anthony worked full-time as a registered nurse and also ran a successful not for profit business called seriously.hooked.up. which brings people who have a love of yarn crafts (knitting / crochet / weaving / macrame etc) together for social events including workshops, knit & natter sessions, day trips and even yarn craft based weekends away.
+One of our day trips included a visit to an alpaca farm and that is when we fell in love with these wonderful animals.
+So when we moved to Goosnargh Anthony learned that Longridge Alpacas were recruiting new volunteers.
+So back in April 2019 he applied to become a volunteer and has not looked back since!

-For the best part of a year myself and other volunteers assisted the alpacas' previous owner with walks, educational visits, training, feeding and care.
+For the best part of a year Anthony and other volunteers assisted the alpacas' previous owner with walks, educational visits, training, feeding and care.
 The visits helped to contribute to the cost of maintaining the animals health and welfare.
-Then the COVID pandemic happened.
-People were told to stay at home, meeting people outdoors became illegal and the money that the alpacas generated with their visits dried up.
-Unfortunately for the animals, the land they lived on was needed by the land owner meaning they had to find a new home.
-They found their new home in September 2020, but it was quickly evident that the land was not suitable for their long term home due to flooding and poor drainage and in a triple blow to the boys, their owners had a number of issues beyond their control which meant that they had to make the very difficult decision of finding new owners for the boys.
+Then the COVID pandemic happened and people were told to stay at home, meeting people outdoors became illegal and the money that the alpacas generated with their visits dried up.
+Unfortunately for the animals, the land they lived on became unavailable meaning they had to find a new home.
+They found their new home in September 2020, but it was quickly evident that the land was not suitable for their long term home due to flooding and poor drainage.
+And in a triple blow to the boys, their owners had a number of issues beyond their control which meant that they had to make the very difficult decision of finding new owners for the boys.

-As someone who had become very familiar with the animals, learning all about them, their individual personalities and traits, the thought of seeing them go to a new owner and potentially out of the area and out of my life really upset me.
-In late December 2020 I stepped up and took them on.
-Obviously aware that I was also taking on the responsibility of finding them a new permanent home.
+As someone who had become very familiar with the animals, learning all about them, their individual personalities and traits, the thought of seeing them go to a new owner and potentially out of the area and out of our lives really upset us.
+So in late December 2020 we stepped up and took them on.
+Obviously aware that we were also taking on the responsibility of finding them a new permanent home.
 Fortunately, in January 2021 we found the land we so desperately needed to meet the boys' needs.